vintheweirdass/idholidays/README.md

 # idholidays
-collect indonesian holidays for my cupglassdev.x project. iCal not supported for now on...
+collect indonesian holidays

+This project was using [Marudot's iCal Event Maker](https://ical.marudot.com/) And this project was licensed under MIT License